It was not easy to sit on or control such a beast, but Elanore clung to the reins as tightly as she could manage. “Turn north,” she told the lion.

 He ran his hands over his face, almost resigned to that fact.
 “I’ll think this over.”

-Instead she stood and gathered her cloak.
+Instead she stood suddenly and gathered her cloak.
 “Would it be alright if I came back to talk to you the day after tomorrow?”

 Wilhelm appeared uncomfortable but begrudgingly agreed.

-Elanore nodded as the man walked alongside her and then stopped to look at the beast.
-Gawain did not mind the scrutiny, simply choosing to stare back at the man.
+Gawain did not mind the scrutiny, simply choosing to stare back at the man whose own stony expression appeared to relent slightly.

 Please continue to support the free advertising of this story through venues like TopWebFiction by voting for this story here.